 Collusion occurs when, unless with official approval (e.g. in the case of group projects), two or more students consciously collaborate in the preparation and production of work which is ultimately submitted by each in an identical or substantially similar form and/or is represented by each to be the product of his or her individual efforts.
 Examinations and Online timed assessments that contain similar work will be referred as collusion.
 Collusion also occurs where there is unauthorised cooperation between a student and another person in the preparation and production of work which is presented as the student's own.
 This includes when one student produces work and allows another student to copy it - both students will be culpable.
-If both students will be deemed to have colluded.
+If both students submit the work in the same submission period, even at different times, both students will be deemed to have colluded.